 1. VideoProc Converter AI

-VideoProc Converter AI is a lightweight tool by Digiarty, and it tops our list of the best video converters for MacOS.
-You can download a free trial version of this software, but you’ll have to pay an annual subscription fee to use it for any video longer than five minutes.
+VideoProc Converter AI is the best video converter for MacOS.
+This impressive tool by Digiarty offers a free trial version, but you’ll have to pay an annual subscription fee to use it for any video longer than five minutes.
 Normally, these cost $38.90 USD per year or $78.90 for a lifetime license, though at the time of writing, these are on sale for $25.95 and $45.95, respectively.

 Although VideoProc is lightweight, it doesn’t hold back on performance.
 GPU hardware acceleration means you get fast conversion speeds, plus video quality is excellent.
 This converter is especially popular with GoPro users as it has a few features that specifically enhance the GoPro conversion process.
 Deshake and denoise tools will help you immensely in quickly refining your raw footage.
 Additional tools include split, trim, slip, merge, and fisheye correction, among others.
 The latest version even includes a variety of AI-powered features like intelligent upscaling and stabilization.